All Episodes

 Well, New Yorkers would have died.

-They would have all been dead but for the farmers farming, the packers packing, the truckers trucking, and the guys stocking the shelves, stocking.
+They would have all been dead but for the farmers farming, the Packers packing, the truckers trucking, and the guys stocking the shelves, stocking.

-Because the only reason uh New Yorkers got to eat, and I'm in New York, is because of those people.
+Because the only reason New Yorkers got to eat, and I'm in New York, is because of those people.

 But they did it safely.

-I've not read, I don't know if it's the case, about a high incidence of people stocking with masks and gloves, contracting COVID.
+I've not read, I don't know if it's the case, about a high incidence of people stocking with masks and gloves contracting COVID.

-And when I go to the store, I I kind of go out of my way to say thank you to these people.
+And when I go to the store, I kind of go out of my way to say thank you to these people.

-But if that happened in this instance, New York was wouldn't eat, wouldn't have any medicine, health care, frontline healthcare workers would not, the heroes in all this would not have the protective equipment and gear, the pharmaceuticals and the ventilators that they needed to do their job every day.
+Healthcare, frontline healthcare workers would not, the heroes in all this would not have the protective equipment and gear, the pharmaceuticals and the ventilators that they needed to do their job every day.

-The doctors, the scientists, you know, let's do it safely and figure it out.
+There are smart, intelligent people in this country, the doctors, the scientists, you know, let's do it safely and figure it out.

 The other thing is, otherwise, we can't afford to do this forever.

-And there will be poverty and poverty resulting eventually in sickness in possible death as a result of that.
+And there will be poverty and poverty resulting eventually in sickness, in possible death as a result of that.

 By the way, coronavirus patients, you want to talk about New York?